beginnerprivacy/beginnerprivacy.com/content/articles/desktop-settings-to-change-for-better-privacy/index.md

     image: https://github.com/PrintN.png
 excludeSearch: false
 ---
-The desktop collects all kinds of information about us.
-That’s why it’s important to take control and limit what it knows about us.
+Our desktops collect vast amounts of data about us, and it’s crucial to take control and limit what they know.
+Here are some settings you can change to improve your privacy.

 ### Which Operating System Is More Private?
 Windows, Linux, or macOS
-Linux stands out as the clear winner for privacy.
-While Windows and macOS dominate the market thanks to user familiarity—Windows comes pre-installed on most new computers—limited awareness of alternatives, and tight ecosystem integration, they ultimately prioritize corporate interests over user privacy.
-In contrast, Linux distributions are open-source and community-driven, empowering users with full control over their data and the entire system.
+Linux is the clear winner when it comes to privacy.
+While Windows and macOS dominate the market—mainly due to user familiarity (Windows is pre-installed on most new computers) and strong ecosystem integration—they ultimately prioritize corporate interests over user privacy.
+In contrast, Linux distributions are open-source and community-driven, giving users full control over their data and the entire system.

 ### Privacy Settings
 #### Restrict App Permissions